JetBrains/ztools/README.md

 Wrapper for scala interpreter for use with Apache Zeppelin server to provide values of variables between paragraphs execution.

-Used to provide variable view functionality for Jetbrains Big data tools plugin.
+Used to provide variable view functionality for Jetbrains Big Data Tools plugin.

 ## Getting Started